This technical specification provides detailed technical information about OS Open TOID. It is targeted at technical users and software developers.

 Multiplicity: [1]

-The GeoPackage data follows the same structure as demonstrated above except for the inclusion of this additional attribute:
+The GeoPackage data follows the same structure as demonstrated above, except for the inclusion of the following additional attribute:

 Type: Integer